 A network of researchers, lawyers, practitioners, and all persons with professional and/or academic interest in furtherance of anti corruption laws

 A list for users of the Workplace Employment Relations Survey (WERS).
-This list is owned by the WERS2004 Information and Advice Service http://www.wers2004.info
+This list is operated by NIESR on behalf of the WERS sponsors.
+A user-support site for the 2011 WERS is available at: www.wers2011.info

 List for WISERD Advisory Board Members